 Testing:

-The first few rolls with the V5.2 brought a few immediate impressions, first and foremost being the crazy amount of stability when compared to a standard putter in the marketplace, zero torque.
-The putter face feels really crisp at impact and creates a pure roll.
+The first few rolls with the V5.2 brought a few immediate impressions, first and foremost being the incredible amount of stability at impact, zero torque.
+The putter face interaction with the ball feels really crisp and creates a pure end over end roll.
 It’s so stable, it almost is as if it swings itself, which does take a bit of getting used to, especially if you’re a lifelong blade user.
-When compared to my gamer, a 2013 Newport 2.6, the blade head felt like is was lagging way behind the handle.
-The blade creates a feel that your stroke better be pure or you have very little chance of hitting your intended line, and therefore making the putt.
-The EVNROLL V5.2 feels like you can make mediocre strokes and still have a legit chance to make some putts.
+When compared to my gamer, a 2013 Newport 2.6, the blade head felt like it was lagging way behind the handle.
+The blade also provides little in the way of forgiveness.
+The EVNROLL V5.2 evokes a confidence that you can make a less-than-perfect stroke and still have a legit chance to make some putts.

 The black stepless shaft and finely milled face oozes of top shelf components and craftsmanship.
-Once I got past the robotic way in which the putter acts as a pendulum, I was able to start having extremely impressive results, especially on the short and intermediate attempts.
-After a few rounds with the mallet I can see why so many players have made the switch, certainly the V5.2 would have to be classified as being at the top end of the mallet category , and deservedly so.
+Once I became used to the robotic way in which the putter acts as a pendulum, I was able to start having extremely impressive results, especially on short and intermediate length putts.
+After a few rounds with the V5.2 I can see why so many players have made the switch to this type of putter.
+If the V5.2 were a car, it would have to be classified as a top-end luxury and performance vehicle.

 If you’re looking for more consistency and a fully customizable flatstick, EVNROLL and their V line of mallets are worth checking out.